Tuscaloosa Angels

 This single-family household currently includes six others: an older biological son, a former foster placement and her three-year-old son, as well as a sibling set of children ages 12, 10, and 9.
 The family would greatly benefit from a volunteer who can offer tutoring support in reading and math, along with occasional babysitting and monthly care packages.
 They are looking for someone who can provide well-rounded support and has the time and heart to invest in children who need extra help in school.

-This family is currently navigating a challenging season and is in need of additional support.
-Their 10-year-old son has Asperger’s and is experiencing significant difficulties.
-They would greatly benefit from a volunteer who can offer consistent care through intentional relationship-building, mentorship, and emotional encouragement.
+This family has an 11 year old biological son and a 16 month old female foster placement!
+They would benefit from a volunteer who can offer consistent care through intentional relationship-building, mentorship, and emotional encouragement.
 Monthly care packages, help with clothing and shoes, and occasional babysitting would provide meaningful relief.
 Although they live outside of Tuscaloosa, they travel to the area regularly and would welcome a volunteer based there.

 This first-time foster family is currently caring for a sibling set of two brothers in addition to their three biological children.
 As they navigate the joys and challenges of fostering, they would benefit from someone to walk alongside them, offering emotional support, helping with fun outings for the kids, and providing occasional date night opportunities for the parents.